Reviewing Cambium Networks (CMBM) and Its Rivals

-Cambium Networks (NASDAQ: CMBM) is one of 45 public companies in the “Radio & t.v. communications equipment” industry, but how does it weigh in compared to its competitors?
-We will compare Cambium Networks to related companies based on the strength of its institutional ownership, earnings, analyst recommendations, risk, valuation, dividends and profitability.
+Cambium Networks (NASDAQ: CMBM) is one of 45 publicly-traded companies in the “Radio & t.v. communications equipment” industry, but how does it compare to its competitors?
+We will compare Cambium Networks to related companies based on the strength of its analyst recommendations, valuation, risk, dividends, institutional ownership, profitability and earnings.

-This table compares Cambium Networks and its competitors top-line revenue, earnings per share and valuation.

 Profitability